JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/basics-hello-world/README.md

 ### Flow code

-So here's how the contents of file `com.acme.basic.helloWorld.flow` look like:
+So here's how the contents of file `com.acme.basic.helloworld.flow` look like:

 ```
 Flow com.acme.basic.helloworld